 The Window of Opportunity (WOO) study in breast cancer, in collaboration with SOLTI, an academic research group dedicated to clinical and translational research in breast cancer, is being sponsored by Oncolytics and facilitated by SOLTI.
 The WOO study is in the neoadjuvant setting for breast cancer where patients will receive the appropriate standard of care for their cancer subtype plus pelareorep with or without the anti-PD-L1 cancer immunotherapy atezolizumab (Tecentriq®).
 The study will be coordinated by Dr. Aleix Prat, Head of Medical Oncology at the Hospital Clínic of Barcelona, Associate Professor of the University of Barcelona and the Head of the Translational Genomics and Targeted Therapeutics in Solid Tumors Group at August Pi i Sunyer Biomedical Research Institute (IDIBAPS) and member of Oncolytics’ Scientific Advisory Board.
 SOLTI has a network of more than 300 professionals, mostly medical oncologists, in over 80 hospitals in Spain, Portugal, France and Italy.
 Final study design and other details will be announced upon enrollment of the first patient, expected early 2019.

-Oncolytics entered into a Master Clinical Supply Agreement with Roche to supply atezolizumab (Tecentriq®) for use in the company’s clinical development program.
-The supply agreement enables Oncolytics to further investigate pelareorep’s impact on cancer treatments in combination with atezolizumab and has already been incorporated into the company’s clinical program via the SOLTI WOO study in breast cancer.
+Oncolytics entered into a Master Clinical Supply Agreement with Roche to supply atezolizumab (Tecentriq®) for use in two of the company’s clinical development programs.
+The supply agreement enables Oncolytics to further investigate pelareorep’s impact on cancer treatments in combination with atezolizumab and has already been incorporated into the company’s clinical programs via the SOLTI WOO study in breast cancer and in the phase 1/2 GOBLET study in gastrointestinal (GI) cancers, specifically pancreatic, colorectal, and anal, managed by AIO.
 Data from studies with Tecentriq will broaden Oncolytics’ experience with the entire drug class as the company looks to demonstrate the impact of pelareorep with checkpoint inhibitors.
-Under this five-year Master Clinical Supply Agreement, Roche will supply Tecentriq for the proposed clinical trial with both parties having access to the clinical data.
+Under this Master Clinical Supply Agreement, Roche will supply Tecentriq for the proposed clinical trial with both parties having access to the clinical data.